-Here at IBUSA, what we have found is that for most individuals who are using their Pradaxa as a “preventative” medication to avoid any possible health complications in the future it’s prescription typically won’t significantly affect the outcome of your life insurance application.
+Here at IBUSA, we have found that for most individuals who are using their Pradaxa as a “preventative” medication to avoid any possible health complications in the future, it’s prescription typically won’t significantly affect the outcome of your life insurance application.

-If you were considered eligible for a Preferred rate PRIOR to being prescribed Pradaxa, there is a reasonable chance that you will still be considered eligible for a Preferred rate AFTER being prescribed Pradaxa.
-This is of course assuming that you haven’t suffered from a heart attack or stroke in the past.
+If you were considered eligible for a Preferred rate before being prescribed Pradaxa, there is a reasonable chance that you will still be considered eligible for a Preferred rate AFTER being prescribed Pradaxa.
+This is, of course, assuming that you haven’t suffered from a heart attack or stroke in the past.